-As noted in past posts, the tentacles of progressive environmentalism and fear-mongering against genetically modified organisms reach deep into the universe of religious shareholder activism.
+As noted in the past posts, the tentacles of progressive environmentalism and fear-mongering against genetically modified organisms reach deep into the universe of religious shareholder activism.
 In fact, the connection between Green America and shareholder groups As You Sow and the Interfaith Center on Corporate Responsibility reads like a tin-eared version of “Dem Bones” wherein the connective tissue is mutual involvement with US SIF: The Forum for Sustainable and Responsible Investment and Ceres.

 Knowledge of the complicated interrelationships of these investment groups prompted your writer to open an email from Green America’s Anna Meyer this past week.
 Ms. Meyer fears the world might actually feed GMO-derived nourishment to its pets:

 Last week we celebrated a victory for consumers when Mars, maker of M&Ms and Skittles, announced it would remove artificial colors from all of its human foods.
 This shows that Mars is a company that listens to what its customers want.

 Now we must tell Mars to deepen its commitment to sustainability by offering non-GMO human and pet food products.

 Mars is the largest candy manufacturer in the US and the second largest in pet food sales.
 Popular Mars products that may contain GMOs include M&Ms, Snickers, and its pet food lines, including Iams, Eukanuba, and Whiskas.

 In the US, 92% of our corn and 94% of our soybeans are genetically modified.
 As most candies and pet foods contain these ingredients, it’s highly likely we are eating GMOs and feeding them to our pets GMOs [sic] as well.

 Let Mars know that our furry friends deserve non-GMO foods too.
 Ask Mars to offer non-GMO options for our pets! …